-Pooling Alternative Investments The ACCESS pool will develop options for the partner authorities to invest in alternative investments To consider the options available for transferring Hampshire's uncommitted allocations to alternative investments to the ACCESS pool V \checkmark ✓ Administration Guaranteed Minimum Pension (GMP) reconciliation Ensure scheme records agree with those of the National Insurance Contribution Office (NICO, part of HMRC) Complete the rectification stage of the GMP reconciliation project \checkmark McCloud Removal of the age discrimination which was introduced when the scheme was reformed in 2014 Receive and upload the required information from employers in anticipation of new regulations in 2023 \checkmark \checkmark Actuarial Valuation Ensure that accurate scheme data is provided to allow the Fund Actuary to conduct the triennial valuation Communicate with employers to ensure prompt return of accurate data and upload this into the administration system prior to producing the valuation extracts \checkmark Communications Strategy Continue to offer members a variety of methods of communication but use electronic by default Implement planned enhancements to the Member Portal and Employer Hub and continue working to promote these to members and employers ~ \checkmark UPM development roadmap Implementation of agreed improvements to the pension administration system Deliver the planned improvements and roll these out \checkmark \checkmark to members, employers and staff Cyber security The Fund has to ensure it has a comprehensive cyber security plan in place which is regularly reviewed and tested Complete annual assessment of external facing portals (Member and Employer) and resolve any identified issues.
-Review and issue cyber statement and annual performance report √ \checkmark Exit cap It is expected that DLHUC will come forward with new proposals for a cap on exit payments in 2021/2022 Ensure any calculation routines and communications with employers and members are updated to reflect the new requirements.
-Review the associated strain cost factors as appropriate \checkmark Goodwin Removal of gender discrimination in relation to partners' pensions - DHLUC is expected to come forward with amending regulations to implement this Ensure any calculations and communications are updated to comply with any new requirements and consider any historic cases (if the changes are backdated) \checkmark Pension Dashboard Programme National initiative involving all UK pension schemes to create a single site for members to access information about all their pension benefits Engage with an ISP to provide connectivity with the dashboard.
-Start assessment of data to ensure compliance can be achieved by staging date of September 2024 V V
+Item Context Action 2024/25 2025/26 2026/27 Administrati on Guaranteed Minimum Pension (GMP) reconciliation Ensure scheme records agree with those of the National Insurance Contribution Office (NICO, part of HMRC).
+Complete the rectification stage of the GMP reconciliation project. • McCloud Removal of the age discrimination which was introduced when the scheme was reformed in 2014.
+Receive and upload the required information from employers to be able to produce required information on 2025 benefit statements. • • Actuarial Valuation Ensure that accurate scheme data is provided to allow the Fund Actuary to conduct the triennial valuation.
+Communicate with employers to ensure prompt return of accurate data and upload this into the administration system prior to producing the valuation extracts. • Communications Strategy Continue to offer members a variety of methods of communication but use electronic by default.
+Implement planned enhancements to the Member Portal and Employer Hub and continue working to promote these to members and employers. • UPM development roadmap Implementation of agreed improvements to the pension administration system.
+Deliver the planned improvements and roll these out to members, employers and staff. • Cyber security The Fund has to ensure it has a comprehensive cyber security plan in place which is regularly reviewed and tested.
+Complete twice yearly assessment of external facing portals (Member and Employer) and resolve any identified issues.
+Review and issue cyber statement and annual performance report. • • • Exit cap It was expected that DLHUC will come forward with new proposals for a cap on exit payments in 2021/2022.
+Ensure any calculation routines and communications with employers and members are updated to reflect the new requirements.
+Review the associated strain cost factors as appropriate. • Goodwin Removal of gender discrimination in relation to partners' pensions - DHLUC is expected to come forward with amending regulations to implement this.
+Ensure any calculations and communications are updated to comply with any new requirements and consider any historic cases (if the changes are backdated). • Pension Dashboard Programme National initiative involving all UK pension schemes to create a single site for members to access information about all their pension benefits.
+Test the ISP connectivity with the dashboard.
+Start assessment of data to ensure compliance can be achieved by staging date (TBC but latest October 2026). • • •